Ryanair hits trouble with Aer Lingus bid, profits boom

 Europe's biggest budget airline beat expectations for the first half of the year thanks to higher fares, lower than expected fuel costs and a surge in demand after the London Olympics, pushing its shares almost six percent higher.

-It said on Monday that it had "at least two up-front buyer(s)" for routes that could be sold to ease competition fears over its 700 million euro Aer Lingus offer.
+It said on Monday that it had "at least two up-front buyer(s)" for routes that could be sold to ease competition fears over its 700 million euro (560.4 million pounds) Aer Lingus offer.

 The person said the objections were likely to be sent to Ryanair in the coming week or two.